vankessel/vankessel.github.io/blog/_posts/2019-01-06-visualizing-complex-functions.md

 {% include video.html url="/assets/videos/visualizing-complex-functions/z^2.webm" poster="/assets/images/visualizing-complex-functions/z^2.jpg" %}

 In the image, each hue is repeated twice and the density of the contours has doubled.
 The video is an interpolation between $$z$$ and $$f(z) = z^2$$.
 The points where the contours seem to converge are [zeros and poles](https://en.wikipedia.org/wiki/Zeros_and_poles).
-Poles are points on the graph that diverge to infinity.
+Poles are points that diverge to infinity.

 From here on I will refer to both zeros and infinities as poles for brevity.
 Which feels acceptable considering they are both poles on the [Riemann sphere](https://en.wikipedia.org/wiki/Riemann_sphere).

 In this interpolation you can see a pole appear along the negative axis and merge into the original pole.
+The choice of linear interpolation is rather arbitrary, but it's curious how the poles move along the animation.
+Do they trace out interesting curves?
+Can we come up with a equation for those curves?
+That's for another post.
+For now let's see the rest!

 ### Cube